coffee19850519/single_cell_spatial_image/README.md

             |__segmentation_map/
             |__top5_evaluation.csv
    ```
-*	-The folder 'RGB_images' stores generative visuals of gene expression from different embedding parameters.
+*	-The folder 'RGB_images' stores generative visuals of tissue architectures from different embedding parameters.
 *	-The folder 'segmentation_map' stores visuals of predictive tissue architectures with top5 Moran's I.
 *	-The file 'top5_evaluation.csv' records various evaluation metrics corresponding to the predictions.
 *	-This Demo takes 30-35 mins to generate all results on a machine with a multi-core CPU.